AaronTraas/podcast2video/README.rst

     podcast2video http://feeds.theincomparable.com/robot

-Robot Or Not chosen because it's really short, so the encoding is fast.
+(Robot Or Not chosen because it's really short, so the encoding is fast.
+It's also a great podcast.)

 .. _Cortex: https://www.relay.fm/cortex